ufal/npfl122/tasks/car_racing.md

 frames – the second argument to `env.step` determines how many time is the given action repeated.

-In ReCodEx, your solution is evaluated on 15 different tracks with a total time limit of 15 minutes.
+In ReCodEx, you are expected to submit an already trained model, which is evaluated on 15 different tracks with a total time limit of 15 minutes.
 If your average return is at least 200, you obtain 8 points.
 The task is also a _competition_ and at most 10 points will be awarded according to relative ordering of your solution performances.